-Foreign Currency Transactions and Translation - TMNG Europe, Cartesian and the international operations of CSMG conduct business primarily denominated in their respective local currency, which is their functional currency.
+Foreign Currency Transactions and Translation - Cartesian Ltd. and the international operations of Cambridge Strategic Management Group, Inc. conduct business primarily denominated in their respective local currency, which is their functional currency.
 Assets and liabilities have been translated to U.S. dollars at the period-end exchange rates.
-Revenue and expenses have been translated at exchange rates which approximate the average of the rates prevailing during each period.
-Translation adjustments are reported as a separate component of other comprehensive income in the Consolidated Statements of Stockholders' Equity.
-Accumulated other comprehensive loss resulting from foreign currency translation adjustments totaled \$4.0 million and \$4.3 million, respectively as of December 29, 2012 and December 31, 2011, and is included in Total Stockholders' Equity in the Consolidated Balance Sheets.
+Revenues and expenses have been translated at exchange rates which approximate the average of the rates prevailing during each period.
+Translation adjustments are reported as a separate component of accumulated other comprehensive loss in the Consolidated Statements of Stockholders' Equity.
+Accumulated other comprehensive loss resulting from foreign currency translation adjustments totaled \$3.8 million and \$4.0 million, respectively as of December 28, 2013 and December 29, 2012, and is included in Total Stockholders' Equity in the Consolidated Balance Sheets.
 Assets and liabilities denominated in other than the functional currency of a subsidiary are re-measured at rates of exchange on the balance sheet date.
 Resulting gains and losses on foreign currency transactions are included in the Company's results of operations.
-Realized and unrealized exchange losses included in results of operations were \$16,000 and \$46,000 during fiscal years 2012 and 2011, respectively.
+Realized and unrealized exchange gains included in the results of operations during fiscal 2013 were \$15,000 while realized and unrealized exchange losses included in the results of operations during fiscal 2012 were \$16,000.

-Derivative Financial Instruments - There were no open foreign currency forward contracts as of December 29, 2012.
+Derivative Financial Instruments - There were no open foreign currency forward contracts as of December 28, 2013 or December 29, 2012.
 The Company may use forward contracts to provide an economic hedge against fluctuations in accounts receivable denominated in currencies other than its functional currencies, but has not designated such contracts as hedges for accounting purposes.
 The Company utilizes valuation models for foreign currency forward contracts that rely exclusively on Level 2 inputs, as defined by FASB ASC 820, Fair Value Measurement and Disclosures.
-Gains and losses on foreign currency forward contracts are included in selling, general and administrative expenses in the

-Consolidated Statement of Operations and Comprehensive Loss.
-The change in fair value of foreign currency contracts was not material to the Company's results of operations or financial position for fiscal year 2012 or 2011.
+Gains and losses on foreign currency forward contracts are included in selling, general and administrative expenses in the Consolidated Statement of Operations and Comprehensive Loss.
+The change in fair value of foreign currency contracts was not material to the Company's results of operations or financial position for fiscal year 2013 or 2012.